JoeStrout/csc585-project/README.md

 + A C implementation of word2vec, forked from https://github.com/dav/word2vec
 + Custom code to output particular sets of embedded word vectors for further analysis.

+# Installation

+The following instructions assume a recent macOS environment.
+Other Unix/Linux environments should work similarly.

+1. Download the project from https://github.com/JoeStrout/csc585-project
+1. At a shell prompt, cd to the `src` directory:
+	`cd trunk/src`
+1. Build the executables with `make`:
+	`make`
+1. Enjoy.